jeffreyjiang4/Github-Pages/index.md

 By the words of the late Kobe Bryant,
 > A challenge is an opportunity to learn.

-In a way, I am constantly `git push`ing myself to be the best that I can be.Outside of school and work, my hobbies include:
+In a way, I am constantly `git push`ing myself to be the best that I can be.
+Outside of school and work, my hobbies include:
 - trading stocks
 - playing basketball
 - playing guitar